harikvpy/nginx_mothership/README.md

 # NGIX Mothership

-This contains a few scripts that would setup NGINX as a primary webserver that can host multiple domains as virtual hosts.
-The script automates the process of creating a NGIX site config to acquire an SSL certificate from LetsEncrypt and once acquired, updates the site config to serve the site exclusively over SSL.
+This contains a script that sets up an NGINX webserver that can host multiple domains as virtual hosts.
+The script automates the process of creating an NGINX site config to acquire an SSL certificate from LetsEncrypt and once acquired, updates the site config to serve the site exclusively over SSL.
 It also contains a certbot container to renew these certificates routinely so that they don't expire.

 Besides the script that automates the site creation, it also contains a few NGINX specific configuration files that will be added as part of the site's `conf.d`.
-These provide better configuration of SSL security headers and other similar attributes.
+These provide better configuration of SSL security headers as per latest Mozilla recommendations.

 ## How to Use